 A typical Day of a Business Analyst

-A prospective business analyst is always inquisitive to know what a typical day of a business analyst is like.
-So, let us review a typical day of Robin who is a senior business analyst, works in a multinational organization and on a million dollar project.
+Any prospective business analyst is always inquisitive to know what a typical day of a professional business analyst is like.
+So, let us review a typical day of Robin who is a ‘Senior Business Analyst’ working in a multinational organization and on a million dollar project.

 Suggested Reading: Lucrative Benefits of becoming a Business Analyst

 12:30 P.M: At around 12:30 pm, Robin breaks away to quickly finish his lunch and is back in half an hour.
 The technical teams await his presence for clarifying the business flow of some modules.
 Robin clarifies the procedures, supports his explanation with technical documentation and shares the same with the team.
 Also, he recalls that he is expected to do an integration testing of two modules.
 To do so, he opens the use cases prepared by him and simultaneously performs a positive flow testing along with negative testing.
 To corroborate his findings, he matches the functionality with the technical use cases.
 Then, he sums up his findings by creating a test report, logs the bugs in the defect tracking software and intimates the software developer responsible for the faulty piece of code.

 2:30 P.M: The day is half past for Robin and he gears himself for the 3 pm video conference with the functional and delivery managers located halfway around the world.
 The meeting involves showcasing the newly developed software which will bolster the organization position in the market and help achieve its strategic goals.
 After the meeting, Robin receives acknowledgments and is congratulated on successfully capturing the requirements, assisting in developing and testing the application and deployment activities of the software.